Housing and Supplies

 Several layers of newspaper to shred

-Wooden bird toys that hang on the side of a cage
+Wooden bird toys that hang on the side of a cage (no seeds, fruit, nuts, etc)

 A concrete form tube left whole or cut in half to run through like a tunnel